With all the media attention on emerging vaccines, we want to keep you informed as the development of vaccines evolves and what to expect.

 How do we access the vaccines?

-- Distribution will be phased, with prioritization of health care workers, first responders and long-term care/assisted living facilities
+- Distribution will continue with a phased approach, prioritizing health care workers, first responders, long-term care/assisted living facilities, the elderly, and those with high health risks.

-- Vaccine access for the general population is expected by mid-year 2021
+- Vaccine access for the general population is still projected to be mid-year 2021.

 How will the cost be covered?